Jerzy Janowicz: 2019: Knee surgery and back to training

 Janowicz did not play since November 2017 due to knee injury.
 In April 2019, the doctors approved his return to training.
 Preparation began in Poland and Austria as he looked to return to competitive action.
-When he returns to playing on the tour Janowicz will have a protected ranking of 123 in the world.
+When he returned to playing on the tour Janowicz had a protected ranking of 123 in the world.
 He accepted a wildcard into the Sopot Open but later withdrew.
 According to TennisWorldUSA, he planned to return at the start of the 2020 season.

 2020: Return from knee surgery

 At the start of the season Janowicz received a wild card to the 2020 Open de Rennes, returning to the tour for the first time since the Bratislava Open in November 2017.
 He spent the offseason in Tenerife with his coach Gunter Bresnik, working hard on his game and preparing for his long-awaited return.
 In February Janowicz reached the final at the Teréga Open Pau–Pyrénées in France.
 In the semifinal he defeated top seed Jiří Veselý before falling to Ernests Gulbis in the final.